 We watched as tourists struggled with luggage on these steep steps. |

 Then our guide turned our eyes up to the top of the ‘mountain’ - we were to catch the cable car to the top.
-It seemed like we walked halfway up that mountain before we could catch the cable car - phew!
-What astonishing breathtaking vistas awaited us when we reached the ‘top’ and gazed out over a polished pewter sea and inland when we could see in the near distance northern Montenegro, Serbia, Kosovo, and almost to North Macedonia.
+It seemed like we had walked halfway up that mountain already but up we went to catch the cable car - phew!
+What astonishing breathtaking vistas awaited us when we reached the ‘top’ and gazed out over a polished pewter sea and inland when we could see in the near distance northern Montenegro, Serbia, Kosovo, and almost to North Macedonia (and probably Albania just over the horizon).

 |